-Former MSU Leadership Speakers & Events
+Former MSU Leadership Speakers & Programs

-Former MSU Leadership Speakers & Events
+Former MSU Leadership Speakers & Programs

 In previous semesters the MSU Leadership Institute has hosted numerous inspirational leaders including Former President of Poland and Noble Peace Prize, Laureate Lech Walesa; author Salman Rushdie; real-life hero of Hotel Rwanda, Paul Rusesabagina; Civil Rights Attorney, Morris Dees; sons of the Everest Pioneers Hillary and Norgay; Nobel Peace Prize Laureate, Iranian Shirin Ebadi; world renowned humanitarian, Dr. Jane Goodall; and former child soldier and author, Ishmael Beah.

 Willy Oppenheim: Philanthropist, Rhodes Scholar & Mountaineer

 William Oppenheim, Founder and Director of Omprakash, spoke about his experiences as a scholar, humanitarian, and philanthropist.
 His lecture explores the critical perspectives on international volunteering and the complex dynamics that underlie any effort to “do good” and “help others.”

 Founded in 2005 by Oppenheim, Omprakash is a web-based platform that connects a diverse network of over 100 pre-screened grassroots social projects in over 40 countries with a global audience of volunteers, classrooms, and communities that can learn from and support their work.
 Through direct dialogue with project leaders, individuals that register in the network can find robust opportunities to volunteer, intern, or conduct research at a range of health, education, and environmental projects.